abhimanyusirohi/binbaboon/README.md

-# hexmonkey
+# HexBee
-HexMonkey is a Visual Studio Code extension that displays files in binary
+HexBee is a Visual Studio Code extension that displays files in hexadecimal